planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ## Step 3: Attributes

-These are your character's ***CALLING, CULTURE, FRAME, MOTIVE, NATURE,*** and ***POISE*** pools.
+These are your character's ***CALLING, FRAME, MOTIVE, NATURE,*** and ***POISE*** pools.
 Attributes lend a character substance within the rules of the game.
 The more dice there are in an Attribute ***Pool***, the better they are at things related to it.
 Attributes range from 1 to 6 for starting characters, with a 3 being average.
 Experienced adventurers may exceed those bounds at the Guide's discretion.

 Each Attribute may also bear a ***Descriptor***; a word or phrase fleshing out what the Attribute covers.
 This defined scope is vital for the ***CALLING*** Attribute and useful for the others.
 Having the right Descriptor for a task may even let you just assume success.
 Players may leave Descriptors blank at creation and discover them as they play.

 Starting characters are well above average with plenty of room to grow.
-Put a [6] into CALLING.
-Put 17 points into the rest of the Attributes, with a minimum of 1 and a maximum of 5.
-For example, putting 3 in CULTURE, 2 in FRAME, 5 in MOTIVE, 4 in NATURE, and 3 in POISE, for a total of 17.
+Put a **[6]** into CALLING.
+Put **14** points into the rest of the Attributes, with a minimum of 1 and a maximum of 5.
+For example, 2 in FRAME, 5 in MOTIVE, 4 in NATURE, and 3 in POISE.

 Attribute pools can improve later with experience points.
 Gain these by recounting memorable events from the last adventure.